MichaelELeonard/Web-Scraping-Challenge/README.md

 <img src="Pics/Months.png" width="192" height="270">

-  * How many Martian days' worth of data are there?
+  * How many Martian days' worth of data is in the dataset?

 <img src="Pics/Days of data.png" width="61" height="39">